 BENEFITS

-• USDA and industry experts' take on government intent, regulation policies and enforcement
+• USDA, FDA, FTC and industry experts' take on government intent, regulation policies and enforcement

 • In-depth, hands-on, interactive breakout sessions on a wide variety of specialized topics